Master of Arts in Early Childhood Education

 Depending on their essay scores, applicants are either admitted, admitted conditionally, or denied admission.
 Applicants admitted conditionally are required to earn a minimum grade of B in the program approved writing intensive courses, E ED 721 or E ED 707 with instructor approval.

-Master of Arts in Education: Concentration in Early Childhood Education — 30 units
+Master of Arts in Early Childhood Education — 30 units

 |E ED 709||Instructional Leadership and Program Curriculum Evaluation in Early Childhood Education||3|